wazuh/wazuh-documentation/source/user-manual/capabilities/file-integrity/basic-settings.rst

   | ``check_inode``     | yes           | yes, no        | Records the file inode on Linux.                                                                                                                                                                   |
   +---------------------+---------------+----------------+----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

 When there is a conflict between options that modify the same attribute, the last one configured takes precedence.
-For instance:
+For instance, the following configuration sets the option ``check_mtime`` to ``yes``:
 .. code-block:: xml

    <directories check_all="no" check_mtime="yes">/etc</directories>

-The configuration above, set the option check_mtime to YES.
+While the following configuration disables recording of all attributes including the modification time check.

 .. code-block:: xml

    <directories check_mtime="yes" check_all="no">/etc</directories>

-Nevertheless, the second one disables recording of all attributes including the modification time check.

 You can see below an example configuration of how to disable the recording of SHA-1 hash of a monitored file.
 Replace ``FILEPATH/OF/MONITORED/FILE`` with your own filepath.